Actipro/WPF-Controls/Documentation/topics/shell/shelltreelistbox.md

 The [SelectedShellObject](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.SelectedShellObject) property gets or sets the [IShellObject](xref:ActiproSoftware.Shell.IShellObject) that is selected in the control.
 This property is effectively the same as binding to the `SelectedItem.Model` property.
 It is often bound directly to the [RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellListView.RootShellFolder) property of a paired [ShellListView](xref:@ActiproUIRoot.Controls.Shell.ShellListView) control so that control tracks with the selection in the tree.

 The [SelectedShellObjectEditingName](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.SelectedShellObjectEditingName) property gets or sets the selected shell object's full user-friendly [editing name](shell-objects-framework/shell-objects.md) (commonly the same as the file system path), if known.
-This property can be bound to a path `TextBox`, which allows the user to type in a file system path (i.e. "C:\\Program Files") and have the related shell object get selected in the tree.
+This property can be bound to a path `TextBox`, which allows the user to type in a file system path (i.e., "C:\\Program Files") and have the related shell object get selected in the tree.

 ## Item Templates